-Michael Tegel, PMP
+Michael Tegel, MBA, PMP

 Mr. Tegel has been instrumental in orchestrating the end-to-end process of managing federal contracts from proposal development to theconclusion of support contracts.
 Mr. Tegel is proactive and focused on improving efficiencies throughout Franklin Maxwell operations and business development, working directly with business partners and clients.
 In addition to internal operations, he has performed data analytics and developed database tracking systems for a variety agencies and installations.